 Right after breaking up, each person goes through certain stages of recovery before they forget the person they broke up with completely.
 These stages are: denial, anger, bargaining, depression and recovery.
 You can read more about stages of recovery on this Psychologytoday article.

-Some people recover from a break up after few weeks while others take months or years to recover.
+Some people recover from a break up after a few weeks while others take months or years to recover.
 You may be thinking that people who take so long are those who were so much in love with their partner but that’s not true.
-Some people take so long to recover as a result of wrong beliefs or taking wrong actions after going no contact which gets them stuck in a certain stage of recovery.
+The reason why some people take so long to recover is because they have false beliefs about relationships.
+Taking wrong actions after going no contact can also get you stuck in a certain stage of recovery.

-Trying to forget your Narcissist ex and getting stuck in the Anger stage
+Trying to forget your narcissist ex and getting stuck in the anger stage

 This stage is where a person thinks about revenge, making his ex payback or even inflicting the highest possible pain on the narcissist.
 There is nothing wrong with these thoughts as long as they don’t last for months or years.
-This is a normal stage of recovery but the problem is when you get stuck in it that it hinders the whole process of recovery.
+This is a normal stage of recovery but the problem is when you get stuck in it that it slows down the whole process of recovery.

-How to Get over the Anger Stage
+How to get over the anger stage

-Actually, you don’t need to take appropriate actions in order to forget your narcissist ex, instead you need to stop taking wrong actions.
+Actually, you don’t need to take appropriate actions in order to forget your narcissistic ex, instead you need to stop taking the wrong actions.
 For example most people who go no contact keep telling their friends how their ex narcissist was mean and how he mistreated them.
 Others join online recovery forums to meet people who have been through the same experience, etc.